Home

 Mission Statement

-To provide the safest environment for the pilots, patrons, and aircraft that we possibly can.
+To provide the safest possible environment for the pilots, patrons, and aircraft.

 General

-Headquartered in Indianapolis, Indiana, the Special Ramp Services (aka, the Ramp Rats) have provided the Midwest with professional flightline safety crews to various aviation events for more than 25 years.
-All of the members of SRS are volunteers who donate their aircraft handling skills to various aviation events every flying season.
-Many of the Ramp Rats are "prior service", generally ex-U.S. Air Force, with a background in aircraft maintenance and/or operations
+SRS has provided the midwest with professional flightline safety crews to various aviation events since its beginning in 1999.
+SRS personnel provide their aircraft handling skills to various aviation events every flying season.
+Many of the Ramp Rats have prior military experience with a background in aircraft maintenance, air operations, or are current pilots.

 In the beginning…

 The roots of SRS began in 1981 with the Marshalling Detachment of the Commemorative Air Force at a warbird airshow in Columbus, Indiana.
-Within a couple of years, SRS was officially established.
-In July 1999, SRS joined forces with, and is now a division of the World Wars Aircraft Museum, located at the Mt.
+By 1983, SRS was officially established.
+In July of 1999, SRS became a division of the World Wars Aircraft Museum, located at the Mt.
 Comfort airport in Indianapolis, Indiana.

 Experience

-Since 1983, SRS has amassed over 270 collective years of flight line and aircraft handling experience, and has provided flightline qualified professionals to well over 150 aviation events from small fly-ins to large-scale airshows.
+Since 1983, SRS has amassed over 500 collective years of flight line and aircraft handling experience, and has provided flightline qualified professionals to over 175 aviation events from small fly-ins to large-scale airshows.

 The Family

-Since their inception, SRS has increased their roster size to over 40 highly qualified personnel.
+Since their inception, SRS has maintained roster of at least 20 dedicated members, with a peak membership size of over 40 highly qualified personnel.
 Many current members of SRS are second, and even third generation Ramp Rats.
-SRS is very much a family oriented organization, and they are always looking for new members to join the Ramp Rat family.
+SRS is very much a family oriented organization, and they are always looking for new members to join the family.

 Training